JustAStudentAI/NeuralNetwork/README.md

 <br>

 **Calculates the derivative of the Rectified Linear Unit (ReLU) activation function with respect to its input Z.
-It returns a Boolean array that is True for elements where Z is greater than 0 and False otherwise.**
+It returns a Boolean array that is True for elements where Z is greater than 0 and False otherwise.
+This can be multiplied, specifically by numbers.
+True * num = num, False * num = 0.**
 ```
 def ReLU_derivative(Z):
     return Z > 0